bogdandobak/Todo-App/README.md

 * Fork and clone this repository
 * Run `npm install` in your terminal
-* Run `npm install react-router-dom` in your terminal
-* Run `npm install react-router-hoc` in your terminal
 * Run `npm start` to start a local server

 ## Troubleshooting